AlexsLemonade/scpca-nf/CONTRIBUTING.md

 ### Continuous integration in pull requests

-There are several automatic checks performed by GitHub Actions in all pull requests filed to `main` or `development`.
+There are several automatic checks performed by GitHub Actions in all pull requests filed to `main` or `development`:

-These checks are required to pass before pull requests can be merged:

-- [Check Nextflow config](.github/workflows/nextflow-config-check.yaml): This workflow ensures that there are no syntax errors in the Nextflow configuration files
+- [Check Nextflow config](.github/workflows/nextflow-config-check.yaml): This workflow ensures that there are no syntax errors in the Nextflow configuration files.
+This check is required to pass before pull requests can be merged.
 - [Check Nextflow stub](.github/workflows/nextflow-stub-check.yaml): This workflow ensures that the [stub workflow](#stub-workflows) runs without errors.
+This check is required to pass before pull requests can be merged.
 - [Spell check R Markdown and Markdown files](.github/workflows/spell-check.yml): This workflow ensures there are no spelling errors in R Markdown and Markdown files.
+This check is not required to pass before pull requests can be merged.

-There is also one additional `pre-commit ci` workflow which runs all [pre-commit hooks as described in this section](#pre-commit-hooks), except for the spell check pre-commit hook.
+There is also one additional `pre-commit ci` workflow which runs all [pre-commit hooks as described in this section](#pre-commit-hooks), except for the spell check pre-commit hook, on pull requests filed to the `development` branch.
 Although highly recommended, it is not required that this workflow passes before pull requests can be merged.

 ## Stub workflows